afreefaw/MTG-card2vec/README.md

 # card2vec
 ## Check out a ***rough tech-demo*** of this concept [here](https://card2vec.herokuapp.com/).

-Vector embeddings of Magic the Gathering cards using [17Lands data](https://www.17lands.com/public_datasets) and [gensim](https://github.com/RaRe-Technologies/gensim).
+Vector embeddings of Magic the Gathering cards using [17Lands data](https://www.17lands.com/public_datasets) and [gensim](https://github.com/RaRe-Technologies/gensim), based on millions of decks scraped from 8 websites.

 **word**2vec creates vector embeddings of words such that semantically similar words are located close together in vector space.